mrci18/okta/README.md

 # Slack
-This slack webhook allows us to get notifications for our deployments happening
+BThis slack webhook allows us to get notifications for our deployments happening
 - Create slack app
 - Under that slack app, create a new webhook for #security-deployments channel